Remote Authentication

 To ensure that your Elector IDs are properly configured, if you have a test elector account in your organization’s system, or know of someone who can act as an elector themselves, you can add them to the elector list of a dummy waiting or active election.
 When doing so, ensure to specify a name for the individual elector record.
 When the elector logs in, they should see their Name in the Logout button.

-If the test elector does not see their name, and sees no waiting or active dummy election, but instead see something else in the Logout button – this value is what the Voting System expects for Elector ID configuration.
+If the test elector does not see their name, and sees no waiting or active dummy election, but instead see something else in the Logout button – this value is what the voting system expects for Elector ID configuration.